wanghaisheng/responsive-landing-page-starter/content/blog/en/re-building-a-“dead”-tech-community.md

    * j**ob board**: this may be the single most valuable initiative you engage in, helping folks in their career.
    * **state of your tech in your location:** create a list of companies that are using your technology in your area.
 Identifiable logos will provide a lot of social proof that this is still a cool area to be in.

 ![Ben Greenberg being warm and welcoming at the last meetup.](/content/blog/re-building-a-“dead”-tech-community/ben-greenberg-tailorbrands-1.png "Ben Greenberg being warm and welcoming at the last meetup.")

 ### Do it!

 If you’re thinking about meeting with others in your field, there are probably others thinking the same.
 The feeling of bringing together the no-longer cool kids in developer land is honestly incredible.
 Stop thinking and just do it!
 All those companies running legacy code are relying on you!

+If you have questions about tech communities, the Vonage developer relations team is full of very talented tech community builders.
+[Join us](https://developer.vonage.com/community/slack) on Developer Community Slack!

+If you are interested in building developer communities professionally, the Vonage developer relations team is growing!
+Check out our [job openings](vonage.dev/join).